itzKshitijaC/Customer-Churn-Analysis/README.md

 <b>18.
 Points Earned: </b>the points earned by the customer for using credit card.

-# Methodology 🚂
-This project involves conducting an End-to-End Customer Churn Analysis utilizing MySQL and Power BI.
-The churn dataset within the banking domain is cleaned and subjected to basic analysis via MySQL.
-Subsequently, the refined dataset is exported to Power BI for the creation of an interactive Dashboard.

 # Tools Used 🔨
 <b> 1.
 To Clean and Analyze data: </b> MySQL Workbench

-<b> 2.
-To Create an interactive Dashboard: </b> Power BI

 # Data Cleaning and Exploratory Analysis using MySQL 👩🏻‍💻